 To control the docking layout

 Correct the order in which the relevant controls are added to the form.

-Consider an example in which a TreeView control and a Button control are programmatically added to a Panel control.
+Consider an example in which acontrol and a control are programmatically added to a control.
 The Dock property of the TreeView control is set to Fill, and the Dock property of the Button control is set to Top.
 The TreeView control partially obscures the Button control.
 The code that adds the TreeView and Button controls to the Panel might appear similar to the following:

 To fix the problem, change the order in which these controls are added to the panel.